hazelcast/hazelcast-cpp-client/README.md

 Let's manipulate a distributed map on a cluster using the client.

-Save the following file as `IT.cpp`, compile it using a command similar to (Linux g++ compilation is used for demonstration):
+Save the following file as `IT.cpp` and compile it using a command similar to the following (Linux g++ compilation is used for demonstration):

 ```C++
 g++ IT.cpp -o IT -lpthread -Icpp/Linux_64/hazelcast/external/include -Icpp/Linux_64/hazelcast/include -Lcpp/Linux_64/hazelcast/lib -lHazelcastClient3.10.1_64
 ```
-Then, you can run the application as
+Then, you can run the application using the following command:

 ```
 ./IT
 ```